 - Hearing aids improve the quality of life and connect you to the world you live in.

-- Hearing aids SHOULD NOT BE SHARED as they are custom-made and programmed to suit the hearing needs of a single individual.
+- Hearing aids SHOULD NOT BE SHARED.
+They are custom-made and programmed to suit the hearing needs of the wearer.

-- Your hearing healthcare professional, or Lexie hearing expert, is a vital asset in helping you choose the right hearing aid for you.
+- Your hearing healthcare professional, or Lexie hearing expert, will help you choose the right hearing aid.

 How do Lexie Lumen hearing aids work

-Lexie Lumen hearing aids are true hearing aids that are autofitted to your hearing needs.
-Once your Lexies are delivered to your door you’ll connect them to the Lexie app via Bluetooth and take a hearing test.
-Your Lexies will then automatically be tuned according to the results of this test.
-Our hearing experts are available via voice or video call to assist you with any further fine-tuning you require.
-Lexie hearing aids have all the features you’re looking for in hearing aids, like:
+Lexie Lumen hearing aids are true hearing aids autofitted to your hearing needs.
+Once you get your Lexies, you’ll connect them to the Lexie app via Bluetooth and take a hearing check.
+Your Lexies are tuned according to the results of this check.
+A team of Lexie hearing experts is available via voice or video call to assist you should your hearing aids require further fine-tuning.
+Lexie hearing aids offer an impressive range of features, like:

 - Directional hearing

 - Advanced battery power

 You can read more about Lexie hearing aids, here.